 Abias UWIMANA graduated from the MSc Programme in Water Resources and Environmental Management, in University of Rwanda in 2008.
-His MSc topic was the characterization and management of water treatment sludge.

 Since 2008 to 2015, he has been working as a laboratory analyst for water quality and Assistant Lecturer at the University of Rwanda and was appointed Lecturer in 2016.

 Mr Abias Uwimana awarded doctoral degree on 28 November 2019.
 Find the link to his thesis here: https://www.un-ihe.org/news/mr-abias-uwimana-awarded-doctoral-degree